walquis/git-basics-team-project/thebook/src/common-git-workflows.md

 Another variation of this workflow is "started-my-work-on-wrong-branch".

 It typically goes like this:
-1. I cd into a repo workspace that I already have cloned, but haven't touched in awhile.
+1. I cd into a repo that I already have cloned, but haven't touched in awhile.
 1. I make some changes and commit.
 1. I `git push`.
 1. Git rejects my updates with something like: